scikit-beam/scikit-beam/doc/development/codeguide.rst

 Writing portable code for Python 2 and 3
 ----------------------------------------

-As of astropy 0.3, the `six`_ library is included to allow supporting Python 2 and 3 from a single code base.
+As of scikit-beam 0.3, the `six`_ library is included to allow supporting Python 2 and 3 from a single code base.
 The use of the `2to3`_ tool has been phased out in favor of using ``six``.